 IRRAflow™ can periodically infuse I ml of physiological fluid intracranially and measures ICP, enabling the calculation of brain elastance.
 As an integrated early warning system for possible harm from rapidly increasing ICP as well as providing the means to instantly decrease that ICP through changes in aspiration rate, this feature should show a significant and positive results in neurosurgical patient outcomes.

 IRRAS plans to integrate an intelligent Brain Elastance Monitoring feature to safely and accurately monitor and manage intracranial pressure.
-The IRRAflow™ system, with additional software and sensors will continuously monitor elastance and ICP trends providing a significant feature upgrade.
+The IRRAflow™ CNS System, with additional software and sensors will continuously monitor elastance and ICP trends providing a significant feature upgrade.
 This continuous monitoring could signal patient distress earlier and more reliably than current methods, allowing for earlier therapeutic interventions and better patient outcomes.

 Potential Therapeutic Applications For The IRRAflow™ Device